Can I claim my treatment with my health insurance provider?

 Is Jacqui a member of any associations or boards?

-While Jacqui is a member of the Reflexology Association of British Columbia (http://www.reflexologyofbc.com/), there is currently no governing board of reflexologists in Canada.
+While Jacqui is a member of the Reflexology Association of British Columbia member # P1ML21914 (http://www.reflexologyofbc.com/), there is currently no governing board of reflexologists in Canada.
 Please check with your health benefits provider and individual plan to see if you are covered.
 Reflexology sessions cannot be direct billed; a receipt can be provided for individual submission.

 There are no governing boards for Ayurvedic Head Massage, Usui Reiki or Access Bars®.

 Jacqui is not an RMT and all massage techniques used are to be considered non-medical.

 What should I expect during & after my reflexology treatment?

 After discussing your medical history and reasons for consulting, you will be asked to remove your sock and shoes and to place your feet on a foot stool where they will be cleaned and examined.
 It is a good idea to wear loose, comfortable clothing and trousers that can be pushed up towards your knees as reflexes are worked across the top, bottom, sides of the foot as well as up the lower part of the leg.
 Your initial treatment typically beings with relaxation techniques and then includes working on all main body systems.
 All future treatments are tailored to each individual’s needs.

 During the treatment most people feel extremely relaxed and some may even fall asleep.
 Reflexology will not feel ticklish because of the type of pressure applied, but you may feel some discomfort or “good pain” indicating where the blockages or imbalances may be found in the body.
 Jacqui always ensures that she applies the correct amount of pressure to accommodate individual comfort levels.